williamostensen98/tv2-reklame-case/README.md

-# FastAPI Kafka Ingest Service
+# FastAPI Kafka TV2 Caseoppgave

 A lightweight HTTP service that receives arbitrary JSON data and forwards it persistently to a Kafka topic.